- Doc Structure

 - Platform Notes

 - Performance Studies

 Table of Contents

 CAS allows a virtual organization to express policy regarding resources distributed across a number of sites.
 A CAS server issues assertions to the virtual organization users, granting them fine-grained access rights to resources.
 Servers recognize and enforce the assertions.
-CAS is designed to be extensible to multiple services and is currently supported by the GridFTP server and web services.
+CAS is designed to be extensible to multiple services and is currently supported by the GridFTP server.

 - Support for OGSA-AuthZ Authorization Service interface

 - File-level access control for GridFTP

 The following changes have occurred for CAS since the last stable release, 4.0.2: